Henry Grattan: Rebellion and Union

 When in 1799, the government brought forward its bill it was defeated in the Irish House of Commons.
 Grattan was still in retirement.
 His popularity had declined, and the fact that his proposals for parliamentary reform and Catholic emancipation had become the watchwords of the United Irishmen had brought him the bitter hostility of the governing classes.
 He was dismissed from the Privy Council; his portrait was removed from the hall of Trinity College; the Merchant Guild of Dublin struck his name off their rolls.
 The threatened destruction of the constitution of 1782 quickly restored its author to his former place in the affections of the Irish people.
 The parliamentary recess had been employed by the government in securing by lavish corruption a majority in favour of their policy.
-On 15 January 1800, the Irish Parliament met for its last session; on the same day Grattan secured by purchase a seat for Wicklow Borough; and at a late hour, while the debate was proceeding, he appeared to take his seat, and was cheered from the galleries.
+On 15 January 1800, the Irish Parliament met for its last session; on the same day Grattan secured by purchase a seat for Wicklow; and at a late hour, while the debate was proceeding, he appeared to take his seat, and was cheered from the galleries.
 Grattan's strength gave way when he rose to speak, and he obtained leave to address the House sitting.
 Nevertheless, his speech was a superb effort of oratory; for more than two hours he kept them spellbound.
 After prolonged debates Grattan, on 26 May, spoke finally against the committal of the bill, ending with an impassioned peroration in which he declared, "I will remain anchored here with fidelity to the fortunes of my country, faithful to her freedom, faithful to her fall."
 These were the last words spoken by Grattan in the Irish Parliament.

 The bill establishing the union was carried through its final stages by substantial majorities.
 One of Grattan's main grounds of opposition to the union had been his dread of seeing the political leadership in Ireland pass out of the hands of the landed gentry; and he prophesied that the time would come when Ireland would send to the united parliament a hundred of the greatest rascals in the kingdom.
 Like Flood before him, Grattan had no leaning towards democracy; and he anticipated that by the removal of the centre of political interest from Ireland the evil of absenteeism would be intensified.